zoharsan/snowflake-jupyter/README.md

+# This repo is no longer being maintained.
+Please check the [snowtire](https://github.com/zoharsan/snowtire) repo

 # Introduction

 This docker image aims to provide Snowflake users with a turn key docker environment already set-up with Snowflake drivers of the version of your choice with a comprehensive data science environment including r, sci-py, tensorflow, pyspark among others as well as a Jupyter notebook to experiment the various Snowflake connectors available: